-For the three months ended June 30, 2020, income from equity accounted and preferred investments was approximately a \$0.5 million, in comparison to the \$1.1 million net loss reported for the three months ended March 31, 2020 but in line with the \$0.5 million reported for the three months ended June 30, 2019.
-The increase over the three months ended March 31, 2020 is largely due to the fair value loss reported in the prior period.
+For the three months ended December 31, 2020, income from equity accounted and preferred investments was approximately \$2.5 million, in comparison to the \$3.4 million reported for the three months ended December 31, 2019.

-For the six months ended June 30, 2020, Income from equity accounted and preferred investments was a \$0.5 million net loss in comparison to the \$1.0 million reported for the six months ended June 30, 2019.
-This decrease is largely due to the fair value loss reported in Q1/2020 as described above.
+For the year ended December 31, 2020, income from equity accounted and preferred investments was \$2.6 million in comparison to the \$5.0 million reported for the year ended December 31, 2019.
+This decrease is largely due to the larger fair value increase in 2019, coinciding with the completion of renovation programs to the underlying investment properties.